swcarpentry/python-novice-inflammation/setup.md

 ## Overview

 This lesson is designed to be run on a personal computer.
-All of the software and data used in this lesson is freely available online and instructions on how to obtain it are provided below.
+All of the software and data used in this lesson are freely available online, and instructions on how to obtain it are provided below.

 ## Install Python

-In this lesson we will be using Python 3 with some of its most popular scientific libraries.
+In this lesson, we will be using Python 3 with some of its most popular scientific libraries.
-Although one can install a "plain vanilla" Python and all required libraries "by hand", we recommend installing [Anaconda][anaconda-website], a Python distribution that comes with everything we need for the lesson.
+Although one can install a plain-vanilla Python and all required libraries by hand, we recommend installing [Anaconda][anaconda-website], a Python distribution that comes with everything we need for the lesson.
 Detailed installation instructions for various operating systems can be found